SaaStacked/saastack/README.md

 > No more re-builds and extensive re-engineering to build a new distributed codebase when the time comes.
 It is all already in there for that future date.

-## What does it contain?
+## What does this codebase contain?

 It is a fully functioning and tested system with some common "base" functionality.

 It demonstrates a working example of a *made-up* SaaS car-sharing platform just for demonstration purposes.

+See it running for real, [here](https://loopcar-websitehost.azurewebsites.net/).

-> You would, of course, replace that stuff with your own code!
+> You would, of course, NOT be building a car sharing business, and you of course, will be replacing that stuff with your own code!
 It is only there to demonstrate real code examples you can learn from.

 The starter template also takes care of these specific kinds of things:

 * Deployment
   * It can be deployed in Azure (e.g., App Services or Functions) or in AWS (e.g., EC2 instances or Lambdas)
   * It is designed to be split into as many deployable pieces as you want when needed.
 (You simply replace the "RPC adapters" with "HttpClient adapters").
-* REST API
+* REST API:
   * It defines a ruleset about how JSON is represented on the wire and how requests are deserialized (to cope with different client styles)
   * It localizes developer errors
   * It handles and maps common exceptions to standard HTTP status codes
   * It returns standard HTTP statuses for successful requests based on the HTTP method (e.g., `GET`= 200, `POST` = 201, `PUT` = 202, `DELETE` = 204)
   * Provides a Swagger UI.
-* Infrastructure
+* Infrastructure & Extensibility:
   * All infrastructure components are independently testable adapters
   * It implements multi-tenancy for inbound HTTP requests (e.g., HTTP Host headers, URL keys, etc.)
   * It implements multi-tenancy (for data segregation) using either data partitioning, physical partitioning, or both.
-  * It implements polyglot persistence, so you can use whatever persistence technology is appropriate for each module per data load (e.g., SQLServer, Postgres, Redis, DynamoDB, Amazon RDS, LocalFile, In-Memory, etc.)
+  * It implements polyglot persistence, so you can use whatever persistence technology is appropriate for each module per data load (e.g., Microsoft SQLServer, Postgres, Redis, DynamoDB, Amazon RDS, Local File, In-Memory, etc.)
   * It integrated 3rd party identity providers for authentication, 2FA, SSO, and credential management (e.g., Auth0, Microsoft Graph, Google, Amazon Cognito, etc.).
-  * It integrates billing subscription management providers so that you can charge for your product use and determine feature sets based on subscription levels (e.g., Stripe, ChargeBee, Chargify, etc.).
+  * It integrates billing subscription management providers so that you can charge for your product use and determine feature sets based on subscription levels (e.g., Stripe, Chargebee, Maxio, etc.).
-  * It integrates feature flagging providers to control how to access your features and roll them out safely (e.g., LaunchDarkly, GitLab, Unleashed, etc.)
+  * It integrates feature flagging providers to control how to access your features and roll them out safely (e.g., Launch Darkly, GitLab, Unleashed, etc.)
   * It integrates product usage metrics to monitor and measure the actual usage of your product (e.g., MixPanel, Google Analytics, Application Insights, Amazon XRay, etc.)
   * It integrates crash analytics and structured logging so you can plug in your own preferred monitoring (e.g., Application Insights, CloudWatch, Sentry.io, etc.).
   * It uses dependency injection extensively so that all modules and components remain testable and configurable.
   * It defines standard and unified configuration patterns (e.g., using `appsettings.json`) to load tenanted or non-tenanted runtime settings.
-* Application
-  * Supports one or more applications, agnostic to infrastructure interop (i.e., allows you to expose each application as a REST API (default) or as a reliable Queue, or any other kind of infrastructure)
-  * Supports transaction scripts + anemic domain model or Domain Driven Design
-  * Applications are aligned to audiences and subdomains
-* Others
+* Developer Experience:
   * It provides documented code examples for the most common use cases.
 Simply follow and learn from the existing patterns in the codebase
   * It provides [how-to guides](docs/how-to-guides/README.md) for performing the most common things on a codebase like this until you've learned the patterns.
   * It provides a [decision log](docs/decisions/README.md) so you can see why certain design decisions were made.